Email settings for Amazon Cognito user pools - Amazon Cognito

 Step 2: Move your account out of the Amazon SES sandbox

-Omit this step if you are using the default Amazon Cognito email functionality.
+Omit this step if you are using the default Amazon Cognito email configuration.

 When you first use Amazon SES in any Amazon Web Services Region, it places your Amazon Web Services account in the Amazon SES sandbox for that Region.
 Amazon SES uses the sandbox to prevent fraud and abuse.
 If you use your Amazon SES configuration to handle email delivery, you must move your Amazon Web Services account out of the sandbox before Amazon Cognito can email your users.